anetapie/car-rental/README.md

 --snip--

-###  12. Enter the total amount of all recorded car rentals.
+###  12. Show the total amount the customers had to pay for all rentals.

 ```
 SELECT